gdoumenc/coworks/docs/tech.rst

 * If the return value is a ``dict`` or a ``list``, it's converted to a JSON structure.
 * If a ``tuple`` is returned the items in the tuple can provide extra information.
 Such tuples have to be in the form (response, status), or (response, status, headers).
 The status value will override the status code and headers can be a list or dictionary of additional header values.

-If none of that works, ``CoWorks`` will assume the return value is a valid ``Chalice`` `Response <https://chalice.readthedocs.io/en/latest/api.html#Response>`_ instance.
+If none of that works, ``Coworks`` will assume the return value is a valid ``Chalice`` `Response <https://chalice.readthedocs.io/en/latest/api.html#Response>`_ instance.

 Test